 When picking keywords, you should generally avoid bidding on too many broad terms.
 Keywords that are very broad will get quite a few searches but will only be relevant to a very small number of them.
-For this reason they typically suffer from low CTRs; reducing your Ad Rank and increasing your CPCs.
+For this reason, they typically suffer from low CTRs; reducing your Ad Rank and increasing your CPCs.

 The more specific the match type, the more targeted your traffic will be.
-Replacing some broad match keywords with phrase match and exact match keywords can therefore help boost your CTR and decrease the CPC of your Adwords ads.
+Replacing some broad match keywords with phrase match and exact match keywords can, therefore, help boost your CTR and decrease the CPC of your Adwords ads.

 Using Negative Keywords

-Negative keywords are a type of keyword that prevent your ad from being seen when consumers include them in their search.
+Negative keywords are a type of keyword that prevents your ad from being seen when consumers include them in their search.
 Using our boot example we might include “free” as a negative keyword to stop our ad appearing on searches for “free Nike shoes”.